Located in

 shops, ATMs, foreign exchange bureaus, a laundry, and most other services required by visitors.

-If you plan to travel from the Chobe Riverfront through the Savute region to Moremi and on to Maun, you will need to carry sufficient fuel to reach Maun, there's no fuel available en-route.
+If you plan to travel from the Chobe Riverfront through the Savuti region to Moremi and on to Maun, the only place to refuel is at Muchenje village.
+However, the safest is to fill up in Kasane.
+Make sure you carry enough fuel to reach Maun.